Background pattern

 • High blood pressure (may cause headaches)

-• Vein blood clots (thrombosis) and inflammation of veins associated with blood clot formation (thrombophlebitis) - this may present as pain and/or swelling in your arms or legs or vein inflammation
+• Blood clots in the veins (thrombosis) and inflammation of the veins associated with blood clot formation (thrombophlebitis) - this can present as pain and/or swelling in your arms or legs or vein inflammation

-• Yellow color in the white part of the eyes and skin
+• Yellow color in the white of the eyes and skin

 • Severe infections, such as sepsis (blood poisoning) with shock